evgeni/Somfy_Remote/README.md

+# This project is no longer supported and will receive no further updates.
+Thank you for using and supporting it!

 # Somfy Remote

 This is a library to emulate one or multiple Somfy remote controls via a CC1101 module by Texas Instruments.